-Lines 8 and 10 contain left and right braces, respectively, that enclose all the executable code in the function tmain().
-The executable code is just the single line 9, and all this does is end the program.
+Lines 8 and 10 contain left and right braces, respectively, that enclose all the executable code in the tmain() function.
+The executable code is just the single line 9, and this ends the program.

 Now you can add the following two lines of code in the Editor window: